Skip to main content

 The André Veltkamp Grant commitee members are: Kirsty Baker, Floortje Bakkeren, Inge Koks, Gemma van Kruijsbergen, Frank Noorland, Dorothea Sinnema.

-The Henny Kamerman Dancers Prize is awarde to the to the most remarkable young dancer of the study year.
+The Henny Kamerman Dancers Prize is awarded to the to the most remarkable young dancer of the study year.
 Henny Kamerman introduced jazz dance to the study programmes and was the opinionated artistic director of the Jazztheater- en Showmusicaldans study programme (the current UC/JMD study programme).
 The jury will reflect on her energy and contrariness in the dance world when awarding this prize.

 Henny Kamerman Dancers Prize jury members: Honey Eavis, Dalton Jansen, Jimat Pelupessy, Wendy Tadrous-Paulusma.